jarlold/ASL-Interpreter/README.md

 stored in `hand_gestures`.
 If the distance is less than the tolerance, and its been at least 2 seconds since we last saw this gesture, we trigger the relevant function in `gesture_commands`.

+## Installation Info
+This was built and tested with `OpenCV=4.10.0` and `mediapip=0.10.14` so those are probably the best versions to use.
+If `venv` is a hassle then I'll put a compile version (for Linux) in the releases section- but since its configured via source files it'd be hard to customize the gestures.